How to Adjust Dirt Bike Throttle Cable in 7 Easy Steps

 As a result, there’s no excuse not to keep your bike in top condition.
 By adjusting your throttle cable, you can keep your bike running at peak performance for years to come.

-How to Adjust Dirt Bike Throttle Cable Step by Step Guide
+Know how to Adjust Dirt Bike Throttle Cable

 Step 1: Locate the Adjuster on The Cable